particuleio/website/content/blog/thanos-monitoring.en.md

 ### Multi Cluster Architecture

-There are multiple way to deploy these component into multiples Kubernetes Cluster, some are better than the other depending on the use cases and we cannot be exhaustive here.
+There are multiple way to deploy these components into multiple Kubernetes Cluster, some are better than the other depending on the use cases and we cannot be exhaustive here.